opensafely-core/ehrql/tests/generative/README.md

 will draw from the `count` strategy.

-Note that the `type_` and `frame` are always passed on as arguments to the selected series strategy, and each individual series operation strategy has the same function signature.
+Note that the `type_` and `frame` are always passed on as arguments to the selected series strategy, so that all series operation strategies have the same function signature.
 However, whether they are actually used depends on the individual strategy.

 For individual series strategies, it's important to remember that the `type_` argument they